Turkey rescues 330 Greece-bound Syrians amid record surge of refugees

 Crisis-hit Greece has seen a dramatic rise in the number of people seeking refuge.
 The United Nations refugee agency said 124,000 had arrived this year by sea.

-Most are travelling to Greek islands in the Aegean from the nearby Turkish mainland.
+Most are traveling to Greek islands in the Aegean from the nearby Turkish mainland.
 Turkey is home to more than 1.8 million Syrian refugees escaping the four-year-old civil war.

 One Turkish coastguard officer in the seaside resort town of Cesme said his crew had rescued 700 people in the past week, which he said was a record.